preston-woo/preston-woo.github.io/essays/ui-frameworks.md

 However, I also want to keep practicing with plain HTML and CSS to strengthen my foundation.
 Knowing how to construct layouts from scratch will help me avoid becoming too dependent on frameworks for responsive design and functionality.
 The difference is clear when comparing my plain HTML site to my Bootstrap project — the Bootstrap layouts look cleaner, more organized, and automatically responsive.

-UI frameworks aren’t shortcuts.
+I don't see UI frameworks as simple shortcuts.
 They’re a way to write code smarter, faster, and more consistently.
 Learning Bootstrap has shown me that structure and simplicity can go hand in hand.

 ---